Does Alma provide links from an order to other related information?

 A purchase can be split between funds either by percentage or by a specific monetary amount.
 Below is an example of a line item that is split among four funds.

 How does Alma support core acquisitions functionality?

 Alma supports end-to-end acquisition processes for all resource types (print, electronic, and digital).
 The system employs business process automation to streamline and simplify workflows for managing orders, claims, receiving, activation of electronic resources, invoices, vendors and vendor accounts, as well as ledgers and funds.
 Alma’s workflow engine uses library-defined rules to manage most activities automatically, and alert staff to exceptional conditions that require manual intervention.

 - Most acquisitions activities are unmediated, based on library policies and procedures.
 Operator intervention is needed only when staff review or mediation is required for the processes to continue.

 - Alma holds a single universal currency repository (based on ISO currency codes), which includes current and historical rates.
 The repository is updated on a continuous basis.
 To help libraries track and manage currency changes, Alma also provides an exchange rate report, which can be run in real-time to generate a list of recent exchange rates.

-- The system allows staff to create acquisition records for non-purchased materials, such as gifts and depository materials, without requiring that the items follow the traditional workflow of order, receipt, invoice, payment.
+- Alma allows staff to create acquisition records for non-purchased materials, such as gifts and depository materials, without requiring that the items follow the traditional workflow of funding, invoicing and payment.